m4rcu5nl/ansible-role-common/README.md

 ### common_timezone
 The variable name should be self-explanatory.
 Default: Europe/Amsterdam

+### common_resolvers
+A dictionary containing containing a primary and secondary resolving nameserver for your server.
+If not set or only 1 nameserver is given nothing will happen.
+Example below uses Google's public DNS servers

+    ---
+    common_resolvers:
+      primary: { addr: '8.8.8.8'}
+      secondary: { addr: '8.8.4.4'}

 ### common_packages
 A list of packages and their state.
 Packages should be in standard repo or Epel and require no additional configuration.
 Some good examples are Vim, Tmux, Fish, Git, etc..